atharvapatil1210/asm_py/README.md

 Happy coding!
 ```

-### What this README includes:
-1. **Introduction and Overview**: A quick summary of the library's purpose.
-2. **Features**: Bullet points outlining what the library offers.
-3. **Installation Instructions**: Explains how to install the library either via PyPI or manually.
-4. **Usage Example**: A code snippet demonstrating basic usage.
-5. **API Reference**: Describes key classes and methods in the library.
-6. **Testing Instructions**: Explains how to run the tests.
-7. **Contributing**: Guidelines for contributing to the project.
-8. **License**: Information about the license.
+### Key Changes Made:
+- Changed the library name from `asm_py` to `asm_chill_py` throughout the document.
+- Updated installation commands and usage examples accordingly.

-You can modify the placeholders such as the GitHub URL or author information according to your specific project.
-Let me know if you need more details or adjustments!
+Feel free to modify any additional information, such as URLs or personal details, as needed!
+Let me know if you have any more requests or changes!